chiappo98/fast_detector_Response/README.md

 The two images store respectively the amplitude (number of photons detected) of each pixel and the arrival time of the first photon, again on each pixel.
 A drdf file stores images labelled with their *uuid*, *event*-number, *camera*-number; the information contained in every camera can be retrived calling each specific pixel through its number (from 0 to 1023).

-In the *drdf_test* folder the user can find two useful tutorials for reading and writing a drdf file, from which it is possible to better understand the structure of the file.
+In the */drdf/tests* folder the user can find two useful tutorials for reading and writing a drdf file, from which it is possible to better understand the structure of the file.

 ## Fast response installation